mattermost/docs/source/preferences/manage-your-sidebar-options.rst

 To customize Mattermost channel sidebar options based on your preferences, select the gear icon |gear-icon| next to your profile picture, then go to **Sidebar**.

-Your channel sidebar includes `enhanced sidebar features </preferences/customize-your-channel-sidebar.html>`__, including custom, collapsible channel categories, drag and drop, unread filtering, channel sorting options, and more.
+Your channel sidebar includes :doc:`enhanced sidebar features </preferences/customize-your-channel-sidebar>`, including custom, collapsible channel categories, drag and drop, unread filtering, channel sorting options, and more.

 .. note::